We compare quotes from all the leading insurers

 Cost Coverage

-Group Health Insurance is a form of private health insurance commonly procured by businesses for their employees.
-It caters to multiple staff members, ensuring access to various medical services and treatments.
-This private medical insurance grants employees the flexibility to select their preferred consultant, hospital, and treatment date, bypassing NHS waiting lists and restrictions.
+Group health insurance is a form of private health insurance commonly procured by businesses for their employees.
+It caters to multiple staff members, providing them with access to various medical services and treatments.
+This type of private medical insurance grants employees the flexibility to select their preferred consultant, hospital, and treatment date, bypassing NHS waiting lists and restrictions.
 Businesses opt for this to provide comprehensive healthcare benefits, promoting the well-being of their workforce while maintaining productivity.
-With Group Health Insurance, employees receive timely medical attention without the constraints often associated with public healthcare systems.
+With group health insurance, employees receive timely medical attention without the constraints often associated with the national health service.

 What can group health insurance cover?